 While there was no GM Motorama and not many concept or dream cars (the Valiant-based Plymouth XNR asymmetrical roadster was the only one I remember), there were some completely new models to inspect and examine at dealerships and auto shows.
 As high school Juniors, my car buddies and I toured the Philly auto show that year.

 The big news was the introduction of compact models by the Big Three.
 The Chevy Corvair was a radical departure for Detroit - a rear-engined, air-cooled compact car with a host of aluminum components to save weight.
 It was full of technical novelties.

-The Plymouth Valiant had a unique, pseudo-European look, different than other Chrysler Corp. offerings, and was larger than either the Falcon or Corvair.
+Introduced a bit later than its competition, the Plymouth Valiant offered a unique, pseudo-European look, different than other Chrysler Corp. offerings, and was larger than either the Falcon or Corvair.
 It had a more powerful engine, too.
 An all-new overhead-valve slant-six replaced the ancient flathead six which had powered Plymouths since the 1930s.

 While compacts were the big story, Ford's large cars - Ford, Mercury and Edsel had all-new bodies and completely different styling than the 1959 models.
 All Chrysler cars got new unibodies (except Imperial, which continued to use body on frame construction).
 All of Chrysler's big V8s got Ram Induction manifolds for '60.

 General Motors cars had been vastly redesigned in 1957; they received softened restyling for 1960.
 Buick ads touted ... (more >>>)

 Falling Off A Cliff: BusinessWeek ran almost 6,000 advertising pages in 2000.
 That number dropped below 1,900 last year, and pages are down another 36% through the magazine's September 14 issue.
 "That puts the magazine on a course to run about 1,250 ad pages in 2009."